Texte sur bandeau

 You have to choose at the moment of application under which nationality you wish to apply.
 Only the nationality you indicate in your application form will be considered for the scholarship.

-Both documents must have been issued within 12 months before the submission deadline.
+The document must have been issued within 12 months before the submission deadline.

 As a proof of residence, you can provide a utility bill for example or a letter written by your employer/university attesting your postal address.
 The document must fulfill the requirements written above (name, postal address, date).
 If you don’t have such a document you can ask your town office to provide you a certificate/letter of residence with all information written above.